 SPRING.
 BIOS 517D is the follow-up course to BIOS 516D.
 BIOS 516D ended with procedures for two independent samples (two sample t-test and chi-square test).
-This course starts with procedures for paired samples, nonparametric tests and power/size calculations.
-Students then begin their study of linear regression, starting with zero-predictor models, one-predictor models and then moving on to multiple-predictor models and ANOVA.
+Students then begin their study of linear regression, starting with one-predictor models and then moving on to multiple-predictor models.
+In addition, the course will cover ANOVA, ANCOVA, and non-independent hypotheis testing for paired and time-varying data.